white-base/white-base.github.io/page/en/tutorial/synchronization.md

 type execute () => Promise<void>;
 ```

-## Example of synchronizing single-flawed fish
+## Example of Synchronizing Single Commands

 The following code executes a command called 'read_member' and displays a notification after that command is complete.
 ```js